top of page

 April is National Poetry Month!
 This month-long celebration highlights the role that poets and poetry play in shaping and enriching our national arts and popular culture.
 The Academy of American Poets shares: "Launched by the Academy of American Poets in April 1996, National Poetry Month reminds the public that poets have an integral role to play in our culture and that poetry matters."

 "Over the years, it has become the largest literary celebration in the world, with tens of millions of readers, students, K–12 teachers, librarians, booksellers, literary events curators, publishers, families, and, of course, poets, marking poetry's important place in our lives.
-In 2021, the Academy of American Poets looks forward to celebrating the twenty-fifth anniversary of this annual celebration!"
+In 2024, the Academy of American Poets looks forward to celebrating the twenty-eighth anniversary of this annual celebration!"

 Poetry is an important part of the writing spectrum, and a valuable way to get young kids writing their own ideas, thoughts and feelings down for the first time.